ksahitreddy/Space-AI-Health/README.md

 The project has been built in increments, with each increment integrated with a new feature.

 - `app.py` — Main Streamlit app for querying research papers and generating recommendations.
-- `llm_integration.py` — Handles Chroma DB connection, semantic search, and Gemini LLM integration.
-- `ingest_papers.py` — Script to ingest research papers into Chroma DB.
-- `chroma_client.py` — Chroma DB client utilities.
-- `search_and_recommend.py`, `search_integrated.py`, `improved_frontend.py`, `app2.py` — Additional/experimental modules.
+- `search_integrated.py` — Additional/experimental modules.
 - `chroma_db_data/` — Chroma DB data directory.

 ## Requirements

 - Python 3.8+
-- Streamlit
 - Chroma DB
-- Google Gemini API access
+- GROQ API access

 ## Acknowledgements